Become a Certified Channel Manager ™

-The return for channel programs overall is the highest ROI of any marketing activity–so any investment in training typically gets incredible returns.
+The return for channel programs overall is the highest ROI of any marketing activity–so any investment in channel manager training typically gets incredible returns.
 You may want to use this example when trying to convince your management to invest in your training.

 What if I don’t pass the test?
 Can I re-take it.